jeremenichelli/jeremenichelli.github.io/about/index.md

 layout: default
 title: About
 type: about
-resume: Eternal curious mind and front end engineer.
-Currently working in Design Systems at Typeform.
-Member of webpack documentation team.
+resume: Born and raised in Argentina, currently living in Barcelona and working as a front end engineer in Design Systems at Typeform.
 ---

 His interest for web development started back when he opened a website for the first time as a child and asked himself why it was so slow.